-Figure 1: The Dell EqualLogic PS6210XS solution delivered 160.0 percent more orders per minute than the competing industry-leading, similarly configured SAN solution.
+Figure 1: The Dell EqualLogic PS6210S solution delivered 125.9 percent more OPM than four Dell EqualLogic PS6210XV arrays.

 Response time is a measure of how long the database server takes to respond to inquiries; the greater the response time, the longer users must wait.
-As Figure 2 shows, with Dell EqualLogic PS6210XS storage, the server was able to deliver a much quicker response time-212 milliseconds, which is 49.3 percent faster than the 418millisecond response time of the competing industry-leading, similarly configured SAN solution.
+As Figure 2 shows, with Dell EqualLogic PS6210S storage, the server was able to deliver a much faster average response time-37.6 milliseconds, which is 57.6 percent faster than the 88.8-millisecond response time of the Dell EqualLogic PS6210XV hard disk array.

-This means that the Dell EqualLogic PS6210XS storage cut the wait time for users almost in half.
-Any business that has database users can benefit substantially from the increased responsiveness of the EqualLogic PS6210XS.
+This means that the Dell EqualLogic PS6210S storage cut the wait time for users by more than half.
+Database users of any business with can benefit from the increased responsiveness of the EqualLogic PS6210S, which can lead to an increase in worker productivity.

-Power usage has become a significant cost factor in datacenters.
-Server solutions that use less power save a company month after month.
+Businesses see the importance of reducing energy consumption because of its significant cost savings.
+Server solutions that use less power represent a valuable investment.
 We measured the power each of the server solutions used during testing.
-As Figure 3 shows, with Dell